How to build an IT resiliency plan for your business

 To keep technology functioning and your company running smoothly, Buening recommends the following:

-• Put appropriate cybersecurity practices in place, such as keeping your operating system up to date and applying patches as they become available.
+1. Put appropriate cybersecurity controls in place, such as keeping your systems up to date and managing vulnerabilities by applying patches as they become available.

-• Educate your employees.
-Teach them about phishing scams and warn them against clicking on links from unknown sources.
-“If you haven’t done that, even buying a multimillion-dollar protection system won’t help you,” says Buening.
-“Your employees can be the weakest link.”
+2. Educate your employees.
+Teach them about phishing and BEC scams and warn them against clicking on links from unknown sources.
+“Your employees can be the weakest link.
+Empower them through security education,” says Buening.

-For more information on managing risk to your company’s technology infrastructure, reach out to your relationship manager.
+For more information on managing risk to your company’s technology infrastructure and operations, reach out to your relationship manager.

 Related Content